peterchettiar/DEngZoomCamp_2025/Module-4-analytics-engineering/README.md

 After the code is compiled, dbt will run the compiled code in the Data Warehouse.

 Additional model properties are stored in YAML files.
 Traditionally, these files were named `schema.yml` but later versions of dbt do not enforce this as it could lead to confusion.

+_Quick tip on recognising jinja templates_
+- Expressions `{{ ... }}`: Expressions are used when you want to output a string.
+You can use expressions to reference varaibles and call macros.
+- Statements `{% ... %}`: Statments don't output a string.
+They are used for control flow, for example, to set up `for` loops and `if` statements, to set or modify variables, or to define macros.
+- Comments `{# ... #}`: Jinja comments are used to prenvent the text within the comment from executing or outputing a string.
+Don't use `--` for comment.

+## The FROM clause: Sources and Seeds

+The `FROM` clause within a `SELECT` statement defines the _sources_ of the data to be used.
+Sources can be seen as a map to guide dbt to the location of the data that was loaded to our data warehouse through a `{{ source() }} function` used in our models.
+These configurations are typically declared in a `source.yml` file usually found in the models folder.